trynmaps/metrics-mvp/README.md

 If you need to install some new dependencies in the Docker images, you can rebuild them via `docker-compose build`.

+## Contributing

+Make sure you've been added to the trynmaps organization on GitHub.
+[Join the Code for SF Slack](http://c4sf.me/slack) and join the #opentransit channel, then you'll see a guide to get in.

+To get started, see the Issues page.
+You may want to [identify good first issues](https://github.com/trynmaps/metrics-mvp/labels/Good%20First%20Issue).

+*TODO: mention the recommendation to  deploy a demo to  Heroku*

 ## Computing Arrival Times

 The API and command-line scripts generate statistics based on vehicle arrival times that are precomputed from the raw GPS data.